 It’s one thing joining a company because of its values, it’s another taking action to support those values.
 As people become more personally purpose-driven, it’s important that the brand they work for matches this.

-For example, if your brand is known for its green credentials and helping the world become more sustainable, there should be an internal scheme that rewards ‘green’ behaviour.
-This could be vouchers towards owning a bike to encourage people not to drive to work, an internal recycling scheme or special funding for sustainability projects (with additional holiday allowance to accommodate this).
-Whatever your purpose, ensure it is reflected in everyday working life as well as your initial promises.
+For example, if your brand is known for its green credentials and helping the world become more sustainable, there should be an internal scheme that rewards ‘green’ behaviour – it’s all about building a great place to work.
+This could be vouchers towards owning a bike to encourage people not to drive to work, an internal recycling scheme, or special funding for sustainability projects (with additional holiday allowance to accommodate this).

 Benefits that go beyond just the individual

-Family and personal goals are a key career driver, but often employees spend so much time at work, these goals can be hard to fulfil.
-Explore benefits that will build a greater emotional bond with your employees.
-This could be providing private health insurance for immediate family members or a training allowance to help the employee achieve new skills.
+Family and personal goals are a key career driver, but often employees spend so much time at work that these goals can be hard to fulfil.
+Explore benefits that will build a greater emotional bond with your employees to foster a positive and supportive work environment.

 Get more flexible than ever before

-If working from home mandates have proved anything, it’s that employees can be trusted to work when and where they want/need to.
-Many companies are taking this one step further and we’ve seen a range of working options including:
+If working from home mandates proved anything, it’s that employees can be trusted to work when and where they want or need to.
+Many companies are taking this one step further, and we’ve seen a range of working options and employee benefits including:

 - Working from home permanently